danielbastidasr/Bank-Challenge/README.md

 # 🔌 Data Source

-The API that provides the necessary data is located at https://5cc736f4ae1431001472e333.mockapi.io/api/v1 and is RESTful with 2 resources:
+The API that provides the necessary data is located at https://5dd56c23ce4c300014402e6b.mockapi.io/fake/ and is RESTful with 2 resources:

-- people
+- users
 - rooms

 Both support `GET` requests to list the data and also to directly access individual records (the API is read only).